reactive/data-client/docs/core/guides/ssr.md

 ### CSP Nonce

-Rest Hooks Document serializes the store state in a script tag.
+Reactive Data Client Document serializes the store state in a script tag.
 In case you have Content Security Policy restrictions that require use of a nonce, you can override `RestHooksDocument.getNonce`.

-Since there is no standard way of handling [nonce](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/nonce) in NextJS, this allows you to retrieve any nonce you created in the DocumentContext to use with Rest Hooks.
+Since there is no standard way of handling [nonce](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/nonce) in NextJS, this allows you to retrieve any nonce you created in the DocumentContext to use with Reactive Data Client.

 ```tsx title="pages/_document.tsx"
 import { RestHooksDocument } from '@rest-hooks/ssr/nextjs';